ers206/etech2/README.md

-       -make sure to delete all images not being used....check again deleted a bunch 4-4 -chaeck all text
+       -make sure to delete all images not being used....check again deleted a bunch 4-4 -check all text

-       -hover effects in footer
+        -techContainer need padding on top
+       -check links/hovers on each page
+       -look into domain from google

         -add photos to insta and facebook before making public -advertise

 <!-- https://freefrontend.com/css-hover-effects/page/3/ -->